DorsetDigital/silverstripe-cdnrewrite/README.md

 * `add_debug_headers` - if enabled, adds extra HTML headers to show the various operations being applied (default false)
 * `enable_in_dev` - enable the CDN in dev mode (default false)
 * `subdirectory` - set this if your site is in a subdirectory (eg. for http://www.example.com/silverstripe - set this to 'silverstripe')
+* `add_prefetch` - set this to true if you want the module to automatically add a `<link rel="dns-prefetch">` tag to your html head to improve performance

 # Notes